TranslatorSRI/Plater/README.md

     }

     ```
-    To explain this a little further, suppose we have an attribute called "equivalent_identifiers" stored in neo4j.
-Our attr_val_map.json would be :
+    To explain this a little further, suppose we have an attribute called "equivalent_identifiers" stored in the graph.
+Our attr_val_map.json would be:

     ```
     {